How to write clear English for your diverse audiences

 ⯈ Say WHO is doing WHAT

-When writing in English, make sure you make it clear WHO is doing WHAT.
+When writing in English, make it clear WHO is doing WHAT.
 That often (but not always) means you should use the active voice.

 PASSIVE: The challenges were acknowledged (by zombies?).